badetitou/badetitou.github.io/misc/_drafts/2020-06-19-Download music.md

 ```

 For the [Server project](https://github.com/aranega/pybridge), the project is inside the `python` branch of the git repository.
+It requires [`pipenv`](https://pypi.org/project/pipenv/) to simply setup python virtual environments.
-So clone it in another folder and do:
+So clone it in another folder and create a virtualenv by doing a simple:

 ```sh
 $ pipenv install
 ```

-Then to run the server execute the following commands:
+Then, install the `gmusicapi` and run the server by executing the following commands:

 ```sh
 $ pipenv shell